WebOrigami/docs/scrap/glitch.md

 You have been viewing your About Us site using a small Origami server running in the background.
 Since the members of your team aren't going to change every minute, you can turn the whole site into static files: regular files whose contents aren't expected to constantly change.

 Defining a site as static files is generally faster and cheaper than running a live web server.
-On services like Glitch, static file websites are free!
+On services like Glitch, static file sites are free!

 Glitch will build your site's static files automatically after you stop editing the site, but you can manually trigger the build process to see it in action.